Shibinraj Kunniyil

-Shibinraj Kunniyil (born 20 March 1993) is an Indian professional footballer who plays as a goalkeeper I-League club Gokulam Kerala.
+Shibinraj Kunniyil (born 20 March 1993) is an Indian professional footballer who plays as a goalkeeper and is the captain of Indian Football League club Gokulam Kerala.

 Early career

 Shibinraj was included in a 23-day preparatory camp for India U19 national team held in China in the year of 2010.

 Career

 Mohun Bagan

 On April 20, 2017 Shibinraj made his debut for Mohun Bagan in the AFC Cup match against Maziya S&RC.
 Mohun Bagan went down by one goal in that match.

 On April 30, 2017 Shibinraj made his I-League debut when he came in as substitute for Debjit Majumder in a match against Chennai City FC in the 82nd minute of the match.

 On August 5, 2017 Mohun Bagan Announced that they have retained the services of Shibinraj for 2017-18 Season.
 Shibinraj started for Mohun Bagan in CFL and Sikkim Governors Gold Cup.
 He also started against FC Goa in a Pre-Season Friendly took place at the Jawaharlal Nehru stadium in Goa.